I can't pair with a Bluetooth enabled device

 - If Mobile Hotspot mode is turned on, verify that you're trying to connect to

-a Bluetooth enabled device that uses the Handsfree, Headset, Serial
+a Bluetooth enabled device that uses the Handsfree, Serial Port, or

 I keep losing the connection with my Bluetooth enabled car kit